Semi-supervised learning for joint SAR and multispectral land cover classification: Proposed method

 \section{Proposed method}

-In this section we present the proposed approach to land cover mapping from joint SAR and multispectral imagery, which we call Spatial-Spectral Context Learning (SSCL).
-At a high-level, SSCL processes an input stack of images composed of $C$ channels, representing multispectral bands and multiple SAR polarizations.
+In this section we present the proposed approach to land cover mapping from joint SAR and multispectral imagery, i.e. Spatial-Spectral Context Learning (SSCL).

-The main novelty of the proposed method lies in the development of self-supervised pretraining strategies, that are able to train feature extractors for the land cover classification task without the need of ground truth labels.
-If labeled data are available, further supervised finetuning can be performed, and, thanks to effect of pretraining, superior performance can be achieved with respect to not using the self-supervised step.
+The main novelty of the proposed method lies in the development of self-supervised pretraining strategies that are able to train feature extractors for the land cover classification task.
+If labeled data are available, further supervised finetuning can be performed to achieve improved performance.

-The proposed self-supervised approach comprises two stages of pretraining, accomplishing different goals.
-First, it promotes feature robustness with respect to variations in the imaging modality (i.e., SAR or optical).
-Second, it creates a latent space where material features can be easily separable so that dissimilarites in this space correlate with different land cover labels, while not having access to the true labels themselves.
-These two stages are trained sequentially, so that the latter benefits from the increased robustness learned by the former.
-Sec. \ref{sec:method_selfsup} describes the self-supervised tasks in detail.

-An additional important concept that we introduce regards the overall neural network architecture, which is illustrated in Fig. \ref{fig:architecture}.
+The proposed self-supervised approach comprises two stages of pretraining, which we call \textit{Unifeat} and \textit{CoRe}, accomplishing different goals.
+In addition, an important concept that we introduce regards the overall neural network architecture, which is illustrated in Fig. \ref{fig:architecture}.
 State-of-the-art semantic segmentation models are often developed for single-band or RGB images.
 It is important to carefully adapt them to the scenario where multiple channels, possibly from multiple imaging modalities, are available.
-For this reason, we also present a high-level design of a neural network architecture.
-In this design, a preprocessing stage, composed by a few convolutional layers, acts on the individual channels, sharing its model weights across them.
+For this reason, we also present a preprocessing stage, composed by a few convolutional layers, acting on the individual channels and sharing its model weights across them.
 The goal is to slowly extract features from the single channels themselves, before merging them.
-Slow, single-channel feature extraction, compared to immediate fusion, allows to build a richer feature space and ties into the working of the first stage of self-supervised pretraining, which promotes a convergence of the statistics of the various channels to reduce their domain gap.
+We call this block as single-channel Feature Extractor (single-channel FE).
+This, compared to early fusion, allows to build a richer feature space and ties into the working of the first stage of self-supervised pretraining, which promotes a convergence of the statistics of the various channels to reduce their domain gap.
+It is also a flexible approach that can be used for any number of spectral bands or sensing modalities.